9 Tips for a Kid-Friendly Bathroom

 Tips for a Kid-Friendly Bathroom

-1. Colorful, eye-catching patterns that kids will enjoy.
+I used my experience with our bathroom and the abundance of research I did to put together a list of tips for creating a kid-friendly bathroom.
+I hope these help you to create a bathroom that your family and guests can enjoy!1.
+Colorful, eye-catching patterns that kids will enjoy.
 My kids really enjoy the IKEA SOLMYRA Owl art and vintage "bath" clock I found on Etsy!
 They enjoy looking at them and talking with me about them.
 Similarly, the mason jars filled with bamboo that I bought on Etsy are a conversation piece for our adult guests that use the bathroom.

 3. Organization for bath essentials and toys.
 I use this net that attaches to the wall with suction cups to hold bath toys and Command bath hooks for wash cloths and bath hats.
 This Buzzfeed article provides lots of other ideas, including cute bungee squids to hang kids' bath essentials and a shower curtain bar with hanging baskets for toys.
 Keep your sanity and keep the clutter organized!